Your Guardians of the Galaxy 2 dancing Groot toy has grown some legs, sort of

 Little Groot is adorable, and he'll clearly steal the show in this May's Guardians of the Galaxy sequel.
 But will I endure him dancing in my living room?
 My office?
 Shaking his rubbery toy hips every time I play some relaxing Jerry Goldsmith 80s movie soundtracks?

-Slightly bigger Dancing Groot can be yours for $35 when it arrives this March, wiggling hips and all.
+Slightly bigger Dancing Groot can be yours for $35 (roughly £30, AU$45) when it arrives this March, wiggling hips and all.